Oh! (The Linda Lindas song)

 "Oh!" is a song by American rock band the Linda Lindas.
 It is the opening track on the band's debut studio album, Growing Up (2022), released on Epitaph Records.
 It was written by Bela Salazar, Eloise Wong, and sisters Lucia and Mila de la Garza, and was produced by Carlos de la Garza.

 On July 21, 2021, "Oh!" was released as a single with an accompanying music video.
 The song was featured in the trailer released for the Netflix series The Chair, which was also released that same day.
 "Oh!" was also featured in the film Freakier Friday (2025).

 Background

 On May 4, 2021, the Linda Lindas played at the Los Angeles Public Library for an AAPI Heritage Month celebration, during which they played "Racist, Sexist Boy".
 The library soon posted a video of the performance, which became a viral social media hit.
 They soon signed with Epitaph Records, though they had been planning to sign for months.
 They released "Oh!' on Epitaph Records in July 2021.

 Composition

-"Oh!" was written in the key of D major.
+"Oh!" was written in the key of A Minor.
 The song has been described as a punk rock song.
 It has been compared to the music of the Go-Go's, Joan Jett, and the Ramones, among others.